Chiropractic Board of Australia - Evidence-based practice

 2. the clinical expertise of the practitioner

-3. the patient’s values and expectations
+3. the patient’s values and expectations.

 Current best evidence is up-to-date information from relevant, valid research about the effects of different forms of health care.

 There is a wide range of evidence about chiropractic healthcare.
-This evidence includes randomised controlled trials, non-randomised controlled studies, descriptive studies, qualitative research and others.
+This evidence includes randomised controlled trials, non-randomised controlled studies, descriptive studies, qualitative research and other evidence.
 Not all evidence is equally convincing.
 Some types of evidence are considered more reliable than others.
 There is a hierarchy of evidence that rates different types of evidence for reliability.

 Evidence is rated from most reliable to least reliable.
-The National Health and Medical Research Council (NHMRC) in Australia uses a scale from Level I being most reliable to Level IV being least reliable.
+The National Health and Medical Research Council (NHMRC) in Australia uses a scale from Level I, being most reliable, to Level IV, being least reliable.

 Table A - Hierarchy of evidence

-Level I Evidence is considered to be the best quality evidence, It includes the systematic review or meta-analysis of Level II studies.
+Level I Evidence is considered to be the best quality evidence.
+It includes the systematic review or meta-analysis of Level II studies.
 A systematic review aims to provide an exhaustive summary of current literature relevant to a particular research question.

 Level II Evidence takes the form of a randomised controlled trial (RCT).
 RCT’s are often used to test the effectiveness of health interventions.
-The subjects in a RCT are randomly allocated to one or more blinded treatment groups and the results of these groups are usually compared to a control group of subjects who received no or placebo treatment.
+The subjects in an RCT are randomly allocated to one or more blinded treatment groups and the results of these groups are usually compared to a control group of subjects who received no or placebo treatment.

 Level III-1 Evidence includes pseudorandomised controlled studies that assign subjects to a treatment method based on location, days of the week or other non-randomised methods and compare the outcomes from each group.